xxxxyliu/xxxxyliu.github.io/projects.md

 ### My Work Based on RSFM

 - Segmentation: Experiments on SegMunich, SPARCS, and 7 datasets using pre-trained SpectralGPT; baseline studies on Potsdam datasets.
-- Change Detection: Experiments on LEVIR-CD+ with >1300 GPU hours.
+- Change Detection: Experiments on LEVIR-CD+.
 - Referring Image Segmentation: Using RefSegRS with ConvNext, FocalNet, and InternImage.
 - Channel Selection and Repository Optimization for multispectral data.
-- Patent Drafting on multimodal classification.
+- Patent Drafting.
 - Ongoing Research: Literature review and method benchmarking in referring image segmentation.

 ---